 Dates: until December 31, 2020

 Cost: Free (requires cellular data if not connected to WiFi)

-Position the trigger image to fill your smartphone screen.
+• Position the poster or ad image to fill your smartphone screen

-Download the free Artivive app in advance and look for the AGR's Moving Pictures posters in your community.
-The project runs until October 26, 2020.
+Download the free Artivive app in advance and look for the AGR's Moving Pictures posters and ads in newspapers in your community.
+The project runs until December 31, 2020.

 Journey Through Fear

 Dennis Jackson's stop motion animation offers a moving insight into a way of life displaced by dams and powerlines.
 Journey Through Fear recounts a deadly encounter between a struggling trapper and a wild animal that was"was inspired by the stories that my mom told me about my grandpa raising 22 kids on the trap lines," says Jackson.
 "My inspiration has always been from my mother, all of my relations up in Sandy Bay, particularly my moshum and kokum, who are no longer with us. […] Just with what they had to go through to survive there, we have it easy today.
 We don't have to go out and hunt if we're hungry."